-2. After 5 min, add butter and add yeast in the yeast compartment.
+2. After 5 min add butter in the pan and add yeast in the yeast compartment.

-3. When the dough cycle is complete, remove the dough from the machine and place it on a floured surface.
+3. When the dough cycle is complete, remove it from the machine and place on a floured surface.

 Cover and let rise for 40~60min or until the dough rises to 85~90% of the square pan height.

 6. Preheat the oven to 190℃.
 Cover the pan with a lid and bake for 30 minutes.

 7. Unmold and transfer the bread to a cooling rack.
 Wait till it completely cools down before slicing.